demidko/Projekt-portable/README.md

-## Projekt-native
+## Projekt-portable

-Kotlin native template project without extra gradle-wrapper files.
+Kotlin template project with portable jvm.
 For brevity, double-space formatting is used. [`Clikt`](https://ajalt.github.io/clikt/whyclikt/) is included for parsing command line arguments. [`Ktor`](https://ktor.io/) is included to mock Digital Ocean healthy checks.